Aditya-Debnath/Betel-Leaf-Image-Dataset-from-Bangladesh/README.md

 Xception

+Custom CNN

+BLCNN

+CBAM-CNN

+SE-Resnet

+SE-Custom CNN

+Custom Hybrid CNN-Swin Transformer(winner)

 Methodology : To ensure robustness, each model was tested across a spectrum of data distributions.
 We utilized distinct Train-Test splits to validate generalizability, with a primary focus on the 70:30 distribution.

 Conclusion & Key Findings:

-While several models showed strong performance, Inception proved to be the most effective model for our dataset, effectively distinguishing between fungal and bacterial patterns.
+While several models showed strong performance, Custom Hybrid CNN-Swin Transformer proved to be the most effective model for our dataset.

-Best Model :	 InceptionV3
+Best Model :	 Custom Hybrid CNN-Swin Transformer

-Highest Accuracy :	97.00%
+Highest Accuracy :	98.00%

 Best Split Ratio :	70:30